 Today, and into the near future, we will continue to experience the devastating consequences of these international criminals from American residential neighborhoods to Iceland, Ireland, Greece, Spain, Portugal and across the European Union, all were targets of the Wall Street mafia; to loot personal savings, incomes, pensions, healthcare benefits, state treasuries, and businesses.

-In the coming months more of the players will appear in custody.
+More of the players will appear in custody.
 These were not the smartest guys in the room.
 They were the criminals in the room.

 Bill ‘Bubba Skirts' Clinton 2015.
 Acrylic on canvas, 20 x 24”